 Complying with cybersecurity regulation is at the forefront of many companies’ minds.
 Perhaps to their own detriment, according to David Glockner, the regional director at the U.S. Securities and Exchange Commission’s (SEC) Chicago Regional Office.

-Quoted in SC Magazine, Glockner encouraged attendees at an SC Congress meeting in Chicago to think about cybersecurity, “divorced from the regulatory landscape.”
+, Glockner encouraged attendees at an SC Congress meeting in Chicago to think about cybersecurity, “divorced from the regulatory landscape.”

 Instead, he made the case that companies should think about their cybersecurity from a business perspective.

 “What is your most sensitive information?
 What are your most sensitive operations and what vulnerabilities do you have?
 And thinking about how you protect what’s critical to your business operation in most instances is going to get you most, if not all of the way, toward being… compliant,” Glockner said.

 Glockner argued that companies shouldn’t stop at just achieving compliance.
 A truly effective and safe cybersecurity presence means going beyond government regulations; recognizing that though designed to keep most businesses safe, they don’t go nearly far enough to ensure protection.

 Of course telling people to meet compliance but still go further with their cybersecurity can be a complicated message.
 With all the pressure to meet regulations, it’s understandable that some companies might prioritize this over investing in taking their IT security a step further.
 After all, SEC fines can be substantial, costing anywhere from $75,000

 Morgan Stanley had to pay this past summer.

 It raises an interesting question – why wouldn’t you trust these regulations?
 If the government is saying this is all you have to do, it would make sense that this is all that is required out of you.
 Unfortunately, this is simply not the case.